 - Consuming a dead body: -1 (Perk needed)

-Based on the number of points you have, the Karma system classifies you as:
+Based on the number of points, the Karma system classifies the player as:

 - Below -750 : Very Evil

 - 250 to 750: Good